Table of Contents

 - Labrador Retrievers

 That doesn’t mean other breeds get excluded.
-Smaller dogs – particularly high energy breeds, such as Jack Russell Terriers – have just as much chance at participating as the standard entrants.
+Smaller dogs – particularly high-energy breeds, such as Jack Russell Terriers – have just as much chance at participating as the standard entrants.
 If your dog shows a penchant for dog frisbee, consider entering a local tournament.

-Rules for Dog Frisbee Play
+Rules for Playing With Dog Frisbees

 If you’re new to the dog frisbee game, keep some things in mind before you hit the backyard.
 Frisbees don’t behave like balls or toys used in standard games of fetch.
 Safety needs to stay at the forefront of your mind.